 The Mongolian language was chosen because none of the participants had any prior knowledge the language.
 Immediately after the two hours of study, the initial assessment showed that students using the TRQ were able to correctly answer 14.5% more words than the control group.
 On the 24-hour and 1-week assessments, the TRQ students correctly answered 16.0% and 44.0% more words than the control group.

 Note, that using the TRQ method for 2 straight hours is not the prescribed route of implementation, but we were interested in a direct comparison of the students' best learning method to the TRQ method.
 The 1-week loss of 53.5% of words learned using the student's best method and 41.5% of words using the TRQ Method, leave little doubt that the repetitive implementation of the TRQ method is essential for moving more information into long-term memory than what was achieved in this study.

 • Spanish Language - Medical Missions Team

 In May 2014, twenty-three university students participated in a Medical Missions trip in which International Health was a required class.
-One-third of the class grade was based on learning basic Spanish words / phrases along with medical words / phrases.
+One-third of the class grade was based on learning commonly used Spanish words / phrases along with Spanish medical words / phrases.
 Students had 26 different TRQs that contained ~ 40 questions each (more than 1000 TRQ questions in all) where they had to complete 6 sets on each of the 26 "decks" of information (156 assignments).
 The following results are based on a TRQ called Nouns 1 which contained 37 questions (Nouns 1 Words).
 Twenty-five questions appeared on each quiz - the student was shown the English word and they were required to spell correctly the corresponding Spanish word.